savethecathode/Jupyter-Notebook-within-Virtual-Environment/README.md

 # Jupyter-Notebook-within-Virtual-Environment

-(Python 3.6) Script for preparing you virtual environment for running Jupyter notebooks.
+(Python 3.6) Script for preparing your virtual environment for running a Jupyter notebook.